jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 # Lecture 02 - HFDS and different file formats

-## Read before starting exercises

-### Attach Visual Studio Code to an interactive container in Kubernetes
+## Attach Visual Studio Code to an interactive container in Kubernetes

 For progressing in today's exercises we recommend you to look into attaching Visual Studio Code to an interactive container in Kubernetes.
 This will shorten the development time of services that depend on services inside Kubernetes.
 E.g. simpler access to HDFS.
 Please read about the concept [here](https://code.visualstudio.com/docs/devcontainers/containers) to get a complete overview.